-Our advice to our HOA clients is that we can and should open the outer envelopes (but not the secret ballot envelopes) in advance of the ballot-counting meeting.
-Dong so preserves voter anonymity and is not inconsistent with the statute.
-Civil Code 5120(a) states that “any ballot” shall not be opened prior to the meeting at which ballots are counted.
-In other words, the statute does not prohibit opening the outer envelope–only the ballot envelope.
+, we advise our HOA clients to open the outer envelopes in advance of the ballot-counting meeting.
+This approach preserves voter anonymity while still following the letter and spirit of California Civil Code 5120(a), which states that “any ballot” shall not be opened before the meeting at which ballots are counted.